bastreynard/fail2ban-geo-exporter/README.md

 The parsed log and additional geo data is stored in a mysql database for easy Grafana visualization.

-For now it exports only the banned IPs from the sshd jail.

 ![image](https://github.com/bastreynard/fail2ban-geo-exporter/assets/26840072/d1838c0c-e6fc-4fb4-a20a-c08be1d33f9e)

 ## Docker Install